Louisiana Wetland Restoration & Cultural Immersion

 What’s a sample itinerary?

 Below we’ve included a sample itinerary for a week of tree planting.
 Of course we can welcome your team on a Friday or Saturday too.
-With our Plant 10,000 Trees initiative, our projects will most likely be three to four days of planting mixed in with less strenuous projects such as serving at a local food bank or other nonprofits to mix up the work week and have a breather from planting.
+Our projects will most likely be three to four days of planting mixed in with less strenuous projects such as serving at a local food bank or other nonprofits to mix up the work week and have a breather from planting.
 We view our jobs as extending to you our hospitality to welcome and support your heart of service.
 Please don’t hesitate to speak up so we can best meet your needs!

 Saturday